Purpose

 The Office of the District Attorney is located on the second floor at 701 Main Street, at the corner of 7th and Main, in Stroudsburg.
 The Criminal Investigation Division occupies the first floor of that same building.

-In addition to the District Attorney (an elected position), the Prosecution Division includes several assistant district attorneys, legal secretaries, an office manager, and reception staff.
+In addition to the District Attorney (an elected position), the Prosecution Division includes several assistant district attorneys, legal secretaries, an office manager, Trial Director / AV presentation personnel, and reception staff.
 Additionally, the Victim and Witness Advocates, a separate division themselves, are attached to the Prosecution Division.

-The Criminal Investigations Division is commanded by the Chief County Detective and the Detective Sergeant and is comprised of several county detectives and an investigative assistant.
+The Criminal Investigations Division is commanded by the Chief County Detective, the Detective Sergeant, and the Detective Corporal, and is comprised of several county detectives and an investigative assistant.
 County Detectives are sworn police officers invested with general police authority to enforce all the laws of the Commonwealth under the direct authority of the District Attorney.

 Prosecutors in the District Attorney’s Office handle nearly every criminal prosecution in Monroe County, with the Pennsylvania Office of the Attorney General prosecuting less than 1%.
 Additionally, assistant district attorneys provide legal guidance to police officers conducting investigations in the field